tapsboy/www.tapanshah.com/content/about/index.md

 date: 2017-09-04T14:37:34-04:00
 ---

-I am developer in New York, NY
+I am developer in New York, NY.

+This better work.